AlexBurnes/pre-push/activeContext.md

   - Dependency-aware display that waits for required steps - ✅ IMPLEMENTED

 ## Recent Changes
-- **Buildfab Build Fix**: Fixed buildfab build error caused by missing configuration file copying
+- **Smart Hook Update System**: Implemented elegant self-updating Git hook system
+  - **COMPLETED**: Pre-push now manages its own updates using MD5 hash comparison
+  - **COMPLETED**: When running as CLI - checks and updates Git hook if different
+  - **COMPLETED**: When running as Git hook - executes without update checks
+  - **COMPLETED**: No complex shell scripts needed - all logic in pre-push binary
-  - **COMPLETED**: Removed unnecessary config/version.yaml copying from CMake install targets
+  - **COMPLETED**: CMake install target fixed to use detected platform/architecture
-  - **COMPLETED**: Fixed CMakeLists.txt working directories from cmd/version to cmd/pre-push
+  - **COMPLETED**: Buildfab build system working correctly with platform detection
-  - **COMPLETED**: Removed broken bootstrap-version dependency
-  - **COMPLETED**: Updated package name from "version" to "pre-push"
-  - **COMPLETED**: Fixed test commands to use ./... for comprehensive testing
-  - **COMPLETED**: Version bumped to v1.6.2 for buildfab build fixes
+  - **COMPLETED**: Version bumped to v1.6.2 for smart hook system implementation
 - **Include Functionality Fix**: Fixed buildfab include functionality not working in pre-push tool
   - **COMPLETED**: Identified that pre-push tool was using custom YAML parser instead of buildfab's LoadConfig
   - **COMPLETED**: Updated pre-push tool to use buildfab.LoadConfig() which properly handles include statements